Curious Don

 • Arrive early: Claim your spot along the boardwalk 20–30 minutes ahead; the crowd thickens fast on weekends and during spring tides.

-• Footwear counts: boardwalks are sneaker-friendly, but if you’ll explore the mudflats after the wave, pack knee-high rubber boots—the silt behaves like wet concrete.
+• Footwear counts: Boardwalks are sneaker-friendly, but if you’ll explore the mudflats after the wave, pack knee-high rubber boots, as the silt behaves like wet concrete.

 If you’re keen to dive into the science behind tidal bores and get even more out of your observation at the Moncton tidal bore, these expert tips will enrich your experience.